bnspalding/sound/README.md

 moving from a system of four stress levels (stress, secondary stress, unstressed, reduced stress) to a binary system of stress (high, low).

+Stress (word level stress) is considered useful only as a comparison between syllables within a single word.
+Monosyllabic words are assigned a stress value of `Nothing` to reflect this.

 ```haskell
 import Sound.Syl (stress)